 - Human occupations

 Most jobs in this field involve assisting occupational therapists with a range of rehabilitation activities.
 These include properly moving a patient from a bed to a wheelchair, monitoring a patient's' activities and recording a client's progress.
 Assistants may also perform clerical tasks, including paperwork, answering phones and scheduling appointments.
 Occupational therapy assistants may pursue positions in hospitals, schools, nursing homes or acute care facilities, or provide ergonomics consulting, or services for individuals with low vision.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists have a much faster than average anticipated job growth rate of 29%, from 2012-2022.
-As of May 2014, occupational therapists earned an average annual salary of $80,000.
+According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists have a much faster than average anticipated job growth rate of 27%, from 2014-2024.
+As of 2015, occupational therapists earned a median annual salary of $80,150.

 Continuing Education and Certification

 Students can continue their education in bachelor's, master's and doctoral degree programs in occupational therapy after completing the associate's degree program.
 Completion of these programs may allow graduates to work as occupational therapists and in supervisory positions.
 Doctoral degree programs are intended for individuals who want to teach at the university level or conduct research.

 Associate's degree graduates may sit for the National Certification Exam administered by the National Board for Certification in Occupational Therapy.
 Most states require completion and passing of this exam in order to practice as an occupational therapy assistant.